Porsche 911 GT2 RS Sets Record At Australia’s Newest Race Track

 So, which track is next?

-The Porsche GT2 RS is the fastest production vehicle not only around the famous Nurburgring, but now also on the Bend Motorsport Park in South Australia, the world’s second longest permanent racing circuit behind the Green Hell with its length of 4.78 miles (7.7 kilometers).
+The Porsche GT2 RS is the fastest production vehicle not only around the famous Nurburgring but now also on the Bend Motorsport Park in South Australia, the world’s second longest permanent racing circuit behind the Green Hell with its length of 4.78 miles (7.7 kilometers).

 The most powerful 911 of all time recently visited the new track and posted the first production car lap record there.
 With experienced Australian pilot Warren Luff behind the wheel, the car lapped the 35 corners of The Bend in just 3:24.079 minutes.